It’s wise to keep a little garage jack around. We test out the MotoMaster Quick Lift steel /aluminum 3-tonne floor jack.

 The MotoMaster Quick Lift Steel /Aluminum Garage Jack is a premium, heavy-duty floor jack rated with a lift capacity of three tonnes, which should be more than sufficient to meet the needs of the average consumer or small automotive repair shop.
 MotoMaster products are distributed exclusively in Canada at Canadian Tire stores, and this unit comes with a one-year warranty against defects in workmanship and materials.

-ALSO SEE: 5 Products for your Spring Car Tune-up
+Also check out: 5 Products for your Spring Car Tune-up

 The Quick Lift is very a robust unit, but it is important to note that hydraulic jacks of this type are meant to lift one end, corner, or side of a vehicle at a time, and are not meant to be used to support a suspended vehicle for extended periods of time.
 There intended purpose is to lift a vehicle up high enough to allow a wheel to be removed, or if other service work is on the agenda, to allow axle stands, positioning jacks, or rolling wheel dollies to be placed.